Can I upgrade my phone and still use my MoleScope?

 All skin cancer screenings are initially based off of a visual examination; only suspicious moles will be removed or biopsied for further analysis.
-With MoleScope™, you are able to supply your doctor with high-quality images, with the same level of detail that they would be able to obtain in the clinic.
+With MoleScope™ smartphone attachment and the compatible app, you are able to supply your doctor with high-quality images, with the same level of detail that they would be able to obtain in the clinic.
 By sending in your MoleScope™ image, you provide your doctor with the first step of the evaluation.
 Based on the image that you provide, your dermatologist may determine that your mole does not need any immediate attention or biopsy, and you can rest assured until your next regular checkup.
 For more suspicious moles, your doctor can ask to make an in-person appointment and perform a biopsy, if necessary.
-This way, the MoleScope™ system gives priority to people who need immediate attention, and gives peace of mind to those who do not.
+This way a priority is given to people who need immediate attention, and gives peace of mind to those who do not.

 MoleScope™ provides high-quality images that are comparable to the images your doctor can take with a professional dermatoscope.